franzholz/fh_debug/README.txt

 The Extension Manager configuration of fh_debug will be added to the IP address of the Install Tool.
 IPADDRESS = 34.22.11.12

+You can show more debug info and a backtrace with the TYPO3 error message "Oops, an error occurred!".
+This is activated by default:
+OOPS_AN_ERROR_OCCURRED = 1
+This will also add a detailed debug output to the debug file.

 This extension has been written by Franz Holzinger.